tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 ## Step 1: Defining Components of an Information Question

 When you have done an initial exploration of your sources, take your mind map or summaries and try to formulate an information search question.
-You should define the who, what, where and why you are going to study.
+You should define the what, how, why, who and where you are going to study.

 <a href="https://libguides.uvt.nl/tip-tutorial/research-question" target=_blank>Tilburg University</a> has some good considerations on formulating a relevant question for an information search (Lier, M. van, n.d.).
 It should be:
 - Clear